directhuntingro/PrivacyPolicies/ReadMe_LimiteFC.md

 # PrivacyPolicies
-PRIVACY POLICY FOR “GenUrs” MOBILE APPLICATION
+PRIVACY POLICY FOR “Limite FC” MOBILE APPLICATION
-This privacy policy governs your use of the software application GenUrs (“Application”) for mobile devices that was created by Direct Hunting SRL.
-The Application is developed for facilitating a scientific project  for estimating the bear population from Romania based on DNA samples.
+This privacy policy governs your use of the software application Limite FC (“Application”) for mobile devices that was created by Direct Hunting SRL for
+Ministerul Mediului, Apelor si Padurilor.
+The Application is developed for viewing the limits of hunting areas.

 What information does the Application obtain and how is it used?
 User Provided Information